Alternative and Non-Medication Treatments in hEDS

 Aggressive stretching, high-impact activity, and deep manual manipulation may increase injury risk.

-Preservation of muscle mass and joint stability is critical.
+Preservation of muscle mass and joint stability is an important goal.

 Multidisciplinary coordination improves outcomes.